WakiMak/trentent.github.io-forked/_posts/2014-11-17-appv-5-first-launch-application-performance.md

 IO per s: 96%
 AvgLat: 46%

-Based on these results, the local disk appears to be nearly identical to the SMB share with the average latency a little more than half on the local disk. Â Although it's half on average, we are still in the sub 1ms time range which is significantly faster than you could get with a physical server with a single local disk.
+Based on these results, the local disk appears to be nearly identical to the SMB share with the average latency a little more than half on the local disk.
+Although it's half on average, we are still in the sub 1ms time range which is significantly faster than you could get with a physical server with a single local disk.

-The next test I have is launching an application and getting to the splash screen to see how long it takes to load. Â For this test I've written a AutoIt script that takes two parameters, the name of the program to launch and the window title to monitor for.
+The next test I have is launching an application and getting to the splash screen to see how long it takes to load.
+For this test I've written a AutoIt script that takes two parameters, the name of the program to launch and the window title to monitor for.

 <pre class="lang:autoit decode:true ">#Region ;**** Directives created by AutoIt3Wrapper_GUI ****
 #AutoIt3Wrapper_Change2CUI=y